bezalel-7/MEGA-MERN-EDTECH/README.md

 Access the application in your browser at `http://localhost:3000`.

 In conclusion, SkillMaster offers a comprehensive learning experience for students and a platform for instructors to showcase their expertise.
 The technical details outlined above provide insights into the platform's architecture, features, and functionalities.

+## Feel Free to Contribute

+If you find any issues or have ideas for improvements, feel free to contribute!
+You can:

+- Open an [issue](https://github.com/bezalel-7/MEGA-MERN-EDTECH/issues) to report a bug or suggest a new feature.
+- Fork the repository and submit a [pull request](https://github.com/bezalel-7/MEGA-MERN-EDTECH/pulls) to contribute directly to the project.

+For questions or discussions, you can reach out to me at varadudi18@gmail.com.

+Let's make SkillMaster even better together!